UnionOfRAD/manual/05_models/README.md

 li3 provides you with a general-purpose class that all your models should extend.
 You can find the `Model` class in the `lithium\data` namespace.
 If you do nothing more than extend it, you instantly get a bunch of functionality that covers basic CRUD as well as more complex tasks.

 Let's say you want to store and manage blog posts in your database.
-According to our conventions, you create a new file called `Posts.php` in `app/models`.
+According to our conventions, you create a new file called `Posts.php` in `models`.
 The basic structure looks like this:

 ```
 namespace app\models;